 Choosing between visiting San Diego Zoo and SeaWorld?
-Here are tips to help you decide and a chart comparing both collected from 100’s of online comments.
-Satisfy both your fear of missing out and your budget.
+Here are tips to help you decide, a chart comparing both, and the latest ticket discounts.

 San Diego Zoo is chosen over SeaWorld by most seasoned San Diego travelers and locals.
 The Zoo’s a better deal.
 Tickets cost less.
 Parking’s free.
 There are more animals, birds & plants from both land and sea.
 And it’s a short walk to Balboa Park’s museums, concerts & restaurants.